 These are just a few of the potential defenses that may be available in your case.
 Your attorney will go over your case strategy and let you know what specific defenses they plan to raise on your behalf.** **

 Contact an Arizona Criminal Lawyer Today

 If you need assistance with a deadly weapons charge in Arizona, let our experienced Phoenix criminal defense team help.
-Contact Blumberg & Associates today to schedule an initial consultation.
+Contact Blumberg & Associates law firm today to schedule an initial consultation.